TencentQQGYLab/AppAgent/README.md

 python learn.py
 ```

 Alternatively, you can also use the GUI version of the Figma Autonomous Exploration mode.
-This can be done by running `learn_gui.py` or by double-clicking the `run.command` file.
+This can be done by running `learn_gui.py`.
 This provides a more user-friendly interface for testing.

 ```bash
 python learn_gui.py